BBW Dating: A Therapist’s Guide to Finding Love

 “I used to hide in baggy clothes, but one day I wore a red dress that hugged my curves.
 The compliments I got weren’t just about the dress—they were about how happy I looked.” —My friend Sarah, sharing her BBW dating story

-Where to Meet People
+Where to Meet People for BBW Dating

 Finding someone to date can feel like a puzzle, but there are so many places to meet great people.
 Whether you’re into online dating or prefer meeting someone in person, consider some ideas: